sumitrathva/Candy-AI-chatbot/README.md

 # Candy-AI-chatbot
-Telegram's most Advance AI Chat bot which can chat like human beings

-# Candy-AI-chatbot
 This is smooth &amp; fastest chatbot  based on mongo database which work on telegram group & Private Chat